“We need our leaders to put on their big boy pants…”

 Hilda Nakabuye, the founder of Fridays for Future Uganda pulled no punches at the virtual Unlock the Future event, co-hosted by the Next Generation Fellows to coincide with the 76th United Nations General Assembly.

-Three time Olympian Pita Taufatofua opened proceedings by cautioning those fighting for a better future that “there are going to be times where it’s going to be tough.
-Where it’s going to feel like it’s an uphill battle.
-I know that they’re going to be times where you’re going to meet resistance”.
+Three- time Olympian Pita Taufatofua opened proceedings by cautioning those working towards a better future that “there are going to be times where it’s going to be tough.
+Where it’s going to feel like it’s an uphill battle”.
+But he urged them to ‘keep fighting’ as ‘[young people] are our future’.